 Withdrawing from Courses

-If you are considering withdrawing from any courses, it is important to contact the Mountaineer Hub and your academic advisor before withdrawing to ensure you understand the consequences of withdrawal.
+If you are considering withdrawing from any courses, it is important to contact the WVU Hub and your academic advisor before withdrawing to ensure you understand the consequences of withdrawal.
 Withdrawing from courses can impact your current and future financial aid eligibility.

 Withdrawing from any courses after the add/drop date can impact the student's completion rate percentage for future financial aid eligibility.
 Students must successfully complete a certain percentage of all attempted credit hours to remain eligible.
 If a student earns a "W" by withdrawing from a course after add/drop, this counts as attempted hours where the student did not earn a passing grade.

-earn a certain amount of credit hours during the academic year to renew the aid
+See our Satisfactory Academic Progress webpage for more information based on student level.
+Certain aid programs such as grants and scholarships may also require a student earn a certain amount of credit hours during the academic year to renew the aid in the future.

 What Happens If You Withdraw from ALL Courses After Aid Disburses for the Semester?